thehyve/transmartApp-doc/source/smartr.rst

 Linegraph Workflow
 ~~~~~~~~~~~~~~~~~~

-To create a graph, drag multiple numerical nodes from the same folder in the **Fetch data** step.
+To create a graph, drag multiple *numerical* nodes from the same folder in the **Fetch data** step.
 The
 graph shows the average and error for both subsets at every time point.
+Adding categorical nodes provides
+boxed information per individual.

 In the bottom of the screen a control bar is shown that contains: